rajatroy-dev/snippets/spring-boot/spring-security/formbasedauthentication/README.md

 # FORM-BASED AUTHENTICATION USING SPRING SECURITY

+*In form-based authentication, user needs to sign in after submitting his/her username and password as part of a form.*

 1. Go to [spring initializr](https://start.spring.io/).
 2. Select **Project** (Here we will choose `Maven`).
 3. Select **Language** (Here we will choose `Java`).